A collaboration between Woolman Hill Retreat Center,

 The teaching team for NWFF will include Hilary Burgin and Marcelle Martin as the core teachers.
 Xinef Afriam will be the guest teacher during the first residency and Jay O’Hara during the third.
-The two or three elders will include Janet Hough and Anne Pomeroy.
+The two elders will include Janet Hough and one other.

 Hilary Burgin is the Executive Director of Quaker Voluntary Service (QVS).
 Previously she served as the Boston City Coordinator of QVS and the Young Adult Engagement Coordinator of New England Yearly Meeting.
 In her work, Hilary has had the opportunity to support young adults engaged in the never-ending questions of living an integrated life.
 Additionally, she has worked with Quaker meetings on welcoming and outreach.
 Hilary grew up in Acton (MA) Friends Meeting and in New England Yearly Meeting, attended Oberlin College, and became a Bostonian in the fall of 2010.